 The group works closely with wind developers and consultants who have developed or are looking to develop wind energy in Nebraska that minimizes impacts to wildlife populations and natural areas.
 The group has no rule-making or regulatory authority; rather it works cooperatively to discuss mutual concerns, learn of the latest developments, and coordinate action as warranted.

-The second document the group participated in the development of is the Wind Energy and Nebraska’s Wildlife Map.
-The map depicts the relative sensitivity of Nebraska’s species of concern to wind energy development and has been received by the wind industry as a valuable tool for initial siting of wind energy facilities.
+The second document the group participated in the development of was the Wind Energy and Nebraska’s Wildlife Map.
+The map depicted the relative sensitivity of Nebraska’s species of concern to wind energy development and has been received by the wind industry as a valuable tool for initial siting of wind energy facilities.

 The Nebraska Wind and Wildlife Coordinator position was developed to facilitate communication among wind energy and wildlife stakeholders and to coordinate the Nebraska Wind and Wildlife Working Group.
 In the summer of 2011, the Coordinator position was transferred to the University of Nebraska – Lincoln to be housed in the Nebraska Cooperative Fish and Wildlife Research Unit.
 The Coordinator, the Nebraska Wind and Wildlife Working Group, the NGPC, the USFWS, and other stakeholders are working together to develop additional decision support tools for wind energy development in Nebraska that minimizes the impacts to wildlife.